Addigy

-Issue certificates in Kandji by connecting SCEPman as an External CA. Devices will be able to obtain certificates using SCEPman's static interface and a challenge password enrolled.
+Issue certificates in Addigy by connecting SCEPman as an External CA. Devices will be able to obtain certificates using SCEPman's static interface and a challenge password enrolled.

-SCEPman can be connected to Kandji as an External CA via SCEPman's static interface and a challenge password enrolled devices will be able to obtain certificates.
+SCEPman can be integrated with Addigy as an External Certificate Authority (CA) using SCEPman's static interface.
+With a configured challenge password, enrolled devices will be able to request and obtain certificates.

 You can differentiate between the SCEPman App Service and the Certificate Master by looking for the App Service without the "-cm" in its name